letan127/drawback/README.md

 5. Draw and have fun!

 ## Features
+- Colors - Can draw in red, blue, black, green, brown
 - Clear - Removes all marks from the canvas
+- Undo - Removes the last stroke done on the canvas
-- Colors - Changes colors of the pen
+- Eraser - Will draw white on the canvas
-- Pens - Changes width of the pen
+- Pens - Has different size pen widths
-- Undo - Undos the last stroke